carboneio/sclone/README.md

 ## Roadmap

-- Enable local <> S3/Swift sync
+> 👉 Create an issue to suggest ideas 👈

-- Create a ready to use binary / container
+- ✅ Create a ready to use binary
-- 👉 Create an issue to suggest ideas
+- ⬜️ Enable local <> S3/Swift sync

 ## Supporters